pingidentity/terraform-provider-pingone/docs/index.md

 ### Optional

 - `force_delete_production_type` (Boolean) Choose whether to force-delete any configuration that has a `PRODUCTION` type parameter.
-By default, `PRODUCTION` type configuration will not destroy to protect stored data.
-Defaults to `false`.
+The platform default is that `PRODUCTION` type configuration will not destroy without intervention to protect stored data.
+By default this parameter is set to `false` and can be overridden with the `PINGONE_FORCE_DELETE_PRODUCTION_TYPE` environment variable.